Henrikarba/factory-calculator/README.md

 - All items are saved directly to game templates
 - No separate save/load system needed
 - Switch between games and your items are automatically there
-- Import/Export for sharing configurations
+- Import/Export for sharing configurations or backing up your data

 ## Usage